Why Nevis (and Where Is It)?

 The weekend is so special that it deserves its own post, but let me give you the gist.
 Sea Turtle Conservation weekend is designed to raise awareness regarding the importance of sea turtle conservation.
 Four Seasons guests walk the beaches at night under the guidance of Sea Turtle Conservancy and Nevis Turtle Group to find two nesting turtles (one per night) who will be fitted with a GPS tracker and released on the beach the following day.

 The data provided by the tracker enables Sea Turtle Conservancy to identify where to invest efforts and dollars because it gives them an idea where important habitats are located.
-The public is invited to get involved via “Tour de Turtles” a fun campaign that showcases where each turtle has been over the course of several months.
+The public is invited to get involved via “Tour de Turtles” a fun campaign that showcases where each turtle has been throughout several months.

 Two turtles, Kali and Coco, were released from Four Seasons Nevis during this year’s Sea Turtle Conservancy weekend.
 Both are now swimming in the Tour de Turtles.
 You can follow each turtle’s journey online.